 - Cohort-based organization allowing maximum group interaction, collaboration, and mutual support throughout the program.

 - All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning.

-- Residencies on one of the Bethel University campuses during each of the two years of the program, focused on professional growth, collaboration, and coursework.
+- Residencies offered on the Bethel University campus during each of the two years of the program focused on professional growth, collaboration, and coursework.

 - Individual learning plan developed for each student based on previous educational training, credentials, and experience.

 To be recommended for a license students must:

 - Maintain academic success, which is defined as completion of each teacher licensure and each content area course with a passing grade: S, D, or higher.

 - Maintain character, ethics, and relational skills consistent with the role and responsibility of the professional educator.
 Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development.

 - License standards are subject to change at any time by the Minnesota Board of School Administrators (BOSA).